 Power for a Volkswagen Tiguan Allspace

 So far, we’ve only had the chance to try a couple of the several engines available.
 The first of these is the 150 horsepower 2.0-litre diesel that will undoubtedly be the biggest-seller.
 Despite the Tiguan’s hefty body mass, the engine is more than capable of hauling the car around in a reasonably purposeful manner, although it doesn’t quite feel as quick or as muscular as the power output would have you believe.
 You get a six-speed manual gearbox as standard, but we tried it with the optional seven-speed twin-clutch automatic.
 It’s smooth enough, but the changes can occasionally feel a little slow and laboured.

-We’ve also tried the range-topping diesel, another 2.0-litre, but this time with 240 horsepower, mated to the automatic gearbox.
+We’ve also tried the range-topping diesel, another 2.0-litre, but this time with 240 horsepower.
 It’s a little smoother and quieter than the less powerful version, primarily due to the fact it doesn’t have to work quite so hard to achieve equivalent performance.
 Ultimately, though, it doesn’t feel all that much sprightlier, certainly not by as much as the power output would suggest.

 The entry level petrol copes better than you might expect, at least with just a couple of occupants on board.
 Load the car with people and luggage, though, and we suspect you’ll be wishing you’d bought a diesel.